zachvin/3D-engine/README.md

 Uses X11 and a GFX library provided to me by my Fall 2022 Fundamentals of Computing professor at the University of Notre Dame.

+# Setup

+Compiles with the gfx.o and gfx.h files included in the submission folder.
+Can use either `make all` or `make slider`.
+Requires an X11 session; my class used the XLaunch app to start a local server and ran the code on Linux student machines we SSH into.
+My laptop ran Windows at the time of the last successful test.

 # Thoughts

 Running my submission again after two months of not seeing it, I was pleasantly surprised with how it looked.
 I implemented a few quick features to compensate for my time crunch (final exams were upcoming).
 Here are a few: